 \textbf{German Credit Risk - Causal.} We assume a partial ordering over the features in the dataset, as described in Fig. \ref{fig:recourse_DAG}.
 We use this DAG to fit a structural causal model (SCM) based on the original data.
 In particular, we fit linear regressions for every continuous variable and a random forest classifier for every categorical variable.
 When sampling from $\mathcal{D}$, we let variables remain at their original values unless either (a) they are directly intervened on, or (b) one of their ancestors was intervened on.
 In the latter case, changes are propagated via the structural equations.
 We add stochasticity via Gaussian noise for continuous outcomes, with variance given by each model's residual mean squared error.
 For categorical variables, we perform multinomial sampling over predicted class probabilities.
 We use the same $f$ model as for the non-causal \texttt{German} credit risk description above.

-\textbf{SpamAssassins.} The original spam assassins dataset comes in the form of raw, multi-sentence emails captured on the Apache SpamAssassins project, 2003-2015.\footnote{ See \url{https://spamassassin.apache.org/old/credits.html.}} To utilize our method for use with this dataset, we segmented the emails to the following ``features'': \texttt{From}, represents the from address line; \texttt{To}, represented the to address line; \texttt{Subject}, represents the subject line of the email; \texttt{Urls}, any URLs found in the email; \texttt{Emails}, any email address found in the email; \texttt{First Sentence}, represents the first sentence in the body of the email; \texttt{Second Sentence}, represents the second sentence in the body of the email; \texttt{Penult Sentence}, represents the penultimate sentence in the body of the email; \texttt{Last Sentence}, represents the last sentence in the body of the email.
-We use the original outcome label from the original dataset (indicated by which folder the different emails were saved).
-Once we obtain a dataset in the form above, we continue to pre-process by lower casing all characters, only keeping words or digits, clearing most punctuation (except for `-' and `\_'), and removing stopwords based on nltk's provided list \citep{bird2009natural}.
+\textbf{SpamAssassins.} The original spam assassins dataset comes in the form of raw, multi-sentence emails captured on the Apache SpamAssassins project, 2003-2015.\footnote{ See \url{https://spamassassin.apache.org/old/credits.html}.} We segmented the emails to the following ``features'': \texttt{From} is the sender; \texttt{To} is the recipient; \texttt{Subject} is the email's subject line; \texttt{Urls} records any URLs found in the body; \texttt{Emails} denotes any email addresses found in the body; \texttt{First Sentence}, \texttt{Second Sentence}, \texttt{Penult Sentence}, and \texttt{Last Sentence} refer to the first, second, penultimate, and final sentences of the email, respectively.
+We use the original outcome label from the dataset (indicated by which folder the different emails were saved to).
+Once we obtain a dataset in the form above, we continue to pre-process by lower-casing all characters, only keeping words or digits, clearing most punctuation (except for `-' and `\_'), and removing stopwords based on nltk's provided list \citep{bird2009natural}.
 Finally, we convert all clean strings to their mean 50-dim GloVe vector representation \citep{pennington2014glove}.
-We train a standard MLP classifier using scikit-learn, with random state 1, max iteration 300, and all other hyperparameters set to their default values. \footnote{ See \url{https://scikit-learn.org/stable/modules/generated/sklearn.\\neural\_network.MLPClassifier.html}} This model attains an accuracy of 98.3\%.
+We train a standard MLP classifier using scikit-learn, with random state 1, max iteration 300, and all other hyperparameters set to their default values.\footnote{ See \url{https://scikit-learn.org/stable/modules/generated/sklearn.\\neural\_network.MLPClassifier.html}.} This model attains an accuracy of 98.3\%.